WebGL 02: "Movement and Color"

 Stride describes the total size of a vertex in this buffer - in this case, 5 floats (2 for position and 3 for color).

-Offset describes at which byte in a vertex this attribute begins.
-In this case, "position" takes up 2 floats before color, so skip 2 floats.
+Offset describes at which byte in a vertex the attribute in question begins.
+In this case, "position" takes up 2 floats (8 bytes) before color, so skip that much space.

-The other VAOs will include two separate buffers, one for position and one for color, so they'll be built a bit different:
+The other VAOs will include two separate buffers, one for position and one for color, so constructing them will be a bit different:

 function buildVaoFromTwoBuffers(